dirkgroenen/mopidy-mopify/README.md

 Quick install
 -------------

-Download the Mopify master repository, unzip it and drop it somewhere on your Mopify System.
+Download the Mopify master repository, unzip it and drop it (you can remove the Screenshots folder) somewhere on your Mopify System.
 Then change the [settings of Mopidy](http://docs.mopidy.com/en/latest/config/) to make it work.

 Example (assuming the Mopify client is in /var/www/mopify):
 ```code